SYSTEMD.NETDEV(5) systemd.network SYSTEMD.NETDEV(5)

 Specify the number of peer notifications (gratuitous ARPs and

-unsolicited IPv6 Neighbor Advertisements) to be issued after
+unsolicited IPv6 Neighbor Advertisements) to be issued after a

-a failover event.
-As soon as the link is up on the new slave,
+failover event.
+As soon as the link is up on the new slave, a

-interval (ARPIntervalSec or MIIMonitorSec, whichever is
+(ARPIntervalSec or MIIMonitorSec, whichever is active) if the

-active) if the number is greater than 1.
-The valid range is
+number is greater than 1.
+The valid range is 0...255.
+The

-0...255.
-The default value is 1.
-These options affect only
+default value is 1.
+These options affect only the

-the active-backup mode.
+active-backup mode.

 Added in version 220.